La BANDERA

 (Wolverine II#21 (fb)) - La Bandera and the political prisoners separated from the others and made their way through the jungles.

-(Wolverine II#21) - La Bandera noted that that Caridad's helicopters were pursuing Wolverine's group and not her.
-She resolved to inspire more to her cause and continue her war before coming across jungle savages.
-She presumably inspired them to her cause and renewed her war.
+(Wolverine II#21) - La Bandera noted that Caridad's helicopters were pursuing Wolverine's group and not her.
+She resolved to inspire more to her cause and continue her war before coming across native tribes in the jungle.

 Comments: Created by Archie Goodwin, John Byrne, and Klaus Janson.